Puszkarek/hyprland-dotfiles/README.md

    ```
    cp -r .config/* ~/.config
    ```
+   - Notes:
+     - Waybar it's set to only show on my monitor, so you might want to edit the `waybar/config` file to fit your setup.
 1. Copy fonts to `~/.fonts`
    ```
    sudo cp -r fonts/.fonts/* /usr/share/fonts/ && cp -R fonts/fontconfig/* ~/.config/fontconfig/